A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Introduction

-Applying Lemma \ref{nontriv} and Theorem \ref{main}, we obtain the following lower bound for the Mahler volume of every (at least four dimensional) symmetric convex set $K$ in $\mathbb{R}^n$ :
+\begin{remark} Applying Lemma \ref{nontriv} and Theorem \ref{main}, we obtain the following lower bound for the Mahler volume of every (at least four dimensional) symmetric convex set $K$ in $\mathbb{R}^n$ :

-From this theorem, two different paths open up: \begin{itemize} \item First we attempt to caluculate $\alpha(n)$ for $n\geq 4$ (for which I am less enthusiastic). \item Second, we attempt to prove that there exists a symmetric convex set $n\geq 4$ for which its Mahler volume is \emph{exactly} equal to the lower bound given by Theorem \ref{main} (in which I believe strongly). \end{itemize} It is then highly possible that : \begin{conj} Let $n\geq 4$.
-There is a symmetric convex set $K$ in $\mathbb{R}^n$ for which we have
+Obviously this lower bound is very uninteresting due to the fact that the lower bound in Lemma \ref{nontriv} is a very rough estimate. \end{remark} From this theorem, two different paths open up: \begin{itemize} \item First we attempt to calculate $\alpha(n)$ for $n\geq 4$ (for which I am less enthusiastic). \item Second, we attempt to prove that there exists a symmetric convex set $n\geq 4$ for which its Mahler volume is \emph{exactly} equal to the lower bound given by Theorem \ref{main} (which is more believable): \end{itemize}